aws-powertools/powertools-lambda-python/docs/utilities/idempotency.md

     ```

 ???+ warning "Warning: Large responses with DynamoDB persistence layer"
-    When using this utility with DynamoDB, your function's responses must be [smaller than 400KB](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Limits.html#limits-items){target="_blank" rel="nofollow"}.
+    When using this utility with DynamoDB, your function's responses must be [smaller than 400KB](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Limits.html#limits-items){target="_blank"}.

     Larger items cannot be written to DynamoDB and will cause exceptions.

 ???+ info "Info: DynamoDB"
     Each function invocation will generally make 2 requests to DynamoDB.
 If the
     result returned by your Lambda is less than 1kb, you can expect 2 WCUs per invocation.
 For retried invocations, you will
     see 1WCU and 1RCU.
-Review the [DynamoDB pricing documentation](https://aws.amazon.com/dynamodb/pricing/){target="_blank" rel="nofollow"} to
+Review the [DynamoDB pricing documentation](https://aws.amazon.com/dynamodb/pricing/){target="_blank"} to
     estimate the cost.

 ### Idempotent decorator